 Annual reports are just one aspect of maintaining a business.
 Should you expand your business into another state, you’ll need to register as a foreign entity in the new state.
 If change registered agents, you’ll need to file a change of agent form.
 If you close your business, you’ll need to file Articles of Dissolution.
 Likely for any change or update you need to make to your business, you’ll find a form that needs to be filed and fee that needs to be paid.

-When you hire IncFast to incorporate your company, we automatically provide a free year of registered agent service.
+When you hire IncFast to incorporate your company, we automatically provide a free year of registered agent service with our business address.
 As part of this service we will keep you updated on your business requirements and send annual report reminders when they’re due.
 We also will serve as a forms resource where you’ll find every state form you might need to file along with pro filing tips to help you maintain your business anywhere in the US!

 To learn more, you can find a list of the typical business maintenance required below:

 In most states, these reports simply require members or directors to verify the company information on file with the state.
 Reporting due dates vary by state and may be biennial, or in Pennsylvania, due every 10 years.
 In almost every state, reports also have a filing fee due.
 Some state annual reports are also known as franchise taxes.

 Both LLCs and corporations can elect to be taxed as an S corporation.
 To choose this tax election, you must file Form 2553 with the IRS.

 To change a company’s registered agent, you will need to file a change of agent form with the state.